-FSMA finalized in April 2017 and built upon the 2005 Sanitary Food Transportation Act (SFTA).
+FSMA was finalized in April 2017 and built upon the 2005 Sanitary Food Transportation Act (SFTA).
 There were concerns about the regulations for the transportation of food in a safe manner.
-Foodborne illnesses could be prevented during transportation reducing common safety risks such as;
+Foodborne illnesses could be prevented during transportation by reducing common safety risks such as;

 Food manufacturers and transportation companies that they work with must operate compliant and clean equipment, have operational processes in place, training to prevent food contamination, and keep records of anything on food safety measures.

 Under FSMA, shippers are the ones who arrange the transportation of the food product(s).
 This includes food manufacturers and the freight brokers they may work with.
-Shippers must understand the regulation, partner with a transportation company who is compliant, and communicate any food safety requirements with the companies they work with.
+Shippers must understand the regulation, partner with a transportation company that is compliant, and communicate any food safety requirements with the companies they work with.
 They are responsible to ensure vehicles and equipment are in sanitary conditions deemed acceptable by the FDA.
 They must specify temperature and pre-cooling requirements in writing to the carrier and ensure that their cargo doesn’t make food unsafe for bulk shipments.

 Motor carriers must determine that their vehicles and equipment are sanitary.
-Carriers are responsible for making sure the equipment meets the shipper’s requirements and are able to maintain the temperatures needed to keep food safe.
+Carriers are responsible for making sure the equipment meets the shipper’s requirements and is able to maintain the temperatures needed to keep food safe.
 Refrigerated cold storage has to work and be pre-cooled to the correct temperature as instructed before loading.
 They need to maintain temperature records and proof of equipment cleaning for all cargo that has been on their equipment.

 Receivers must provide washing facilities to motor carriers if they are handling, loading, or unloading any foods that are not enclosed.
 Additionally, they must request proof of proper temperature-control records before accepting.